 Troubleshooting tips, common stair lift problems, and things to check.
-If your stairlift is not working, making a strange noise or won’t stop beeping there a few things you can try.
+If your stairlift isn’t working, making a strange noise or won’t stop beeping there are a few things you can try.
 These items may save you a repair call and even get your lift up and running again.
-The list of the most common things to check before you call:
+The list of the most common issues to check before you call for service:

-Checking these items could get your stairlift moving again.
+Checking the following items could get your stairlift moving again.

 - Power supply